An Improved Transfer Model: Randomized Transferable Machine: Conclusions

 \section{Conclusions}

-In this paper, we propose an Randomized Transferable Machine (RTM).
+In this paper, we propose a new transfer model, Randomized Transferable Machine (RTM).
 We notice that the new feature representation learned by existing feature-based transfer methods is not truly \emph{domain-invariant}, and directly training a transfer model on it is problematic.
-To alleviate this issue, we propose to learn a transfer model that generalizes good performance on infinite source data populations.
-To do so, we propose a marginalized solution to RTM with linear logistic regression model and dropout noise.
+To overcome this issue, we propose to learn a transfer model that performs well on infinite source randomly corrupted data populations.
+To do so, we propose a marginalized solution to RTM and instantiate an RTM$_{lr}^d$ and an RTM$_{kr}^d$.
 Extensive experiments show that our proposed RTM is a promising transfer model.